 3. Prevent overtiredness

 The key to NOT getting into a cycle of fighting a nap (or more night wakings/early mornings) is to prevent overtiredness.
 If your baby misses a nap, then they can become overtired.
-This will most likely result in false starts at bedtime, more night wakings, and/or early morning wakings.
+This will most likely result in false starts at bedtime, more night wakings, short naps, and/or early morning wakings.

 The overtiredness can carry into the next day and cause your baby to fight their nap again.
-So how do you prevent this from happening if your 12 month old is refusing second nap?
+So how do you prevent this from happening if your 12 month old is fighting their second nap?
 There’s actually a pretty simple solution: On the day that the nap is refused, bump bedtime earlier by 30-60 minutes.
 This is the easiest way to prevent overtiredness and help your baby get their sleep back on track.

-Recap on 12 month old refusing second nap
+12 month old/toddler refusing to nap recap

 If your 12 month old is refusing their second nap, please know that you are not alone.
 It’s extremely common for this to happen and one of the trademarks of the 12 month sleep regression.